Why Do Cats Purr? The Science Behind the Sound

 Have you ever found yourself cozied up with your furry friend, enjoying the soothing sound of a purr, and wondered just how they manage that enchanting rumble?
 Well, prepare to be amazed because the way cats purr is a fascinating dance of biology and mystery.

-Cats produce this iconic sound in a way this is a bit like a back-and-forth conversation between their brain and their voice muscles.
+Cats produce this iconic sound in a way that’s a bit like a back-and-forth conversation between their brain and their voice muscles.
 When our whiskered companions are in purr mode, a repetitive neural oscillator sends messages to the voice box, or larynx, muscles.
 These messages essentially say, ‘Twitch, please!’
 These muscles then follow the order, twitching at a consistent rhythm and pace.
 But here’s where it gets really interesting: this all happens during both the inhalation and exhalation phases of breathing, which is pretty unusual in the animal kingdom.
 Usually, creatures can only make sounds during one phase or the other.

 When a cat breathes in and out and those larynx muscles start doing their twitchy dance, the air vibrates every time the cat breathes past the vocal cords.
-That is when the magic happens, and the purring sound is born.
+That’s when the magic happens, and the purring sound is born.
 What might blow your mind is that the frequency of these vibrations is quite specific, usually between 25 and 150 Hertz.
 Turns out, cats are not only adorable but might also have an innate sense for beats and rhythm!

 Now, you might be thinking, ‘that’s all very scientific, but why does my cat sound like a mini motorboat?’
-Well, this is because as those vibrations come out through their mouth and nose, they are amplified, creating the purrsonal symphony we know and love.
+Well, that is because as those vibrations come out through their mouth and nose, they are amplified, creating the purrsonal symphony we know and love.

 Another little whisper of wonder about purring is that not all felines can do it.
 It is a talent mostly saved for domestic cats and some wild cats, but the kings and queens of the jungle, like lions and tigers, can’t purr in the continuous way smaller cats can.
 And did you know that kittens can start purring when they are just a few days old?
 It’s a way for them to say, ‘All is well, Mom!’ as they snuggle up and nurse.